WaterWipes®: Just two ingredients

 Consumers are increasingly demanding products with minimal ingredients.
 However, even in wipes considered ‘pure’ or ‘natural’ the average number of ingredients start at seven.

 The Fruit Extract has naturally occurring antimicrobial properties, and acts as a gentle skin conditioner.
-WaterWipes are soap and fragrance free to help reduce the risk of drying out the skin and the potential development of contact dermatitis.
+WaterWipes® are dermatologically tested and fragrance free to help reduce the risk of drying out the skin and the potential development of contact or allergic dermatitis.